piotrwitek/react-redux-typescript-jspm-starter/README.md

 ## Features
 - unopinionated, just core stuff and dev server setup with hot-reload - the rest is up to you
 - fully automated - just npm install, npm start to run dev server and you're ready to code
-- pretty usual folder structure - src/dist
 - React-TypeScript usage example code
 - React & ReactDOM typings
 - typescript nightly version (@next) for coolest new features, default tsconfig for ES2015
-- JSPM 0.17.X with hot-module reload enabled and example code (systemjs-hot-reloader)
 - development server with browser-sync (live-reload & css inject)
+- JSPM 0.17.X with hot-module reload enabled and example code (chokidar-socket-emitter/systemjs-hot-reloader)
-- bundling for production in ~/dist/ folder - test productions available on http://localhost/dist/
+- bundling for production in `~/dist/` folder - test productions available on `http://localhost/dist/`
+- importing and bundling CSS dependencies using JSPM `plugin-css`
 - npm run scripts to automate bundling & dev server startup

 ---